Weather Information

 We see an average of 14.54” of precipitation annually.

+However, everyone can become dehydrated quickly in the desert.
 When your body doesn't have enough water, dehydration occurs.
-Your body can't function effectively without enough.
+Your body can't function effectively without enough water.
 Depending on how much bodily fluid is lost, dehydration can be mild, moderate, or severe.
-Your body loses water on a daily basis, but you can usually restore it by drinking fluids and consuming foods that contain water.
-Dehydration can occur if you lose too much water or if you don't consume enough food and liquids.
-This is especially concerning while out on the water, where you may not consider drinking as much water as you need to stay hydrated.
+Our bodies lose water to evaporation from our skin and through breathing.
+We can usually restore it by drinking fluids regularly and consuming foods that contain water.
+On the water or on the trails, we need to stay hydrated.

 Signs of dehydration include: